Purchasing a BackpAQ

 Direct shareable links to individual tracks are on our roadmap for a future release.

 BackpAQ accounts use secure password hashing (bcrypt) and session-based authentication.
 We do not sell or share personal information with third parties.
-API credentials for InfluxDB, Gemini and AirNow are stored server-side and are never exposed to the browser.
+API credentials for InfluxDB and AirNow are stored server-side and are never exposed to the browser.

 AirBuddy is an animated creature that lives in the AIView dashboard and reacts to your air quality data in real time.
 When the air is clean (PM2.5 below 12 µg/m³) AirBuddy is green, bouncy and happy.
 As pollution rises it turns yellow, then orange, then red — squinting, drooping, and surrounded by smog particles.

-AirBuddy has two modes you can switch between using the toggle in the panel:
+AirBuddy has two modes switchable via the toggle in the panel:

 - Avg PM2.5 — AirBuddy reflects the average PM2.5 for the entire selected track.
 Good for understanding overall air quality on a journey.